oracle/dtrace-utils/doc/userguide/reference/dtrace-ref-StructsandUnions.md

 sudo dtrace -q -s rwinfo.d -c date
 ```

-The `date` program runs and is traced until it exits and fires the `END` probe which prints the results:
+The `date` program runs and is traced until it exits and fires the `dtrace:::END` probe which prints the results:

 ```
  ...